Fullerene: Production

 Fullerene production generally starts by producing fullerene-rich soot.
 The original (and still current) method was to send a large electric current between two nearby graphite electrodes in an inert atmosphere.
 The resulting electric arc vaporizes the carbon into a plasma that then cools into sooty residue.
 Alternatively, soot is produced by laser ablation of graphite or pyrolysis of aromatic hydrocarbons.
 Combustion of benzene is the most efficient process, developed at MIT.

 These processes yield a mixture of various fullerenes and other forms of carbon.
 The fullerenes are then extracted from the soot using appropriate organic solvents and separated by chromatography.
 One can obtain milligram quantities of fullerenes with 80 atoms or more.
 C76, C78 and C84 are available commercially.

 Applications

+Biomedical

-Fullerenes have been extensively used for several biomedical applications including the design of high-performance MRI contrast agents, X-ray imaging contrast agents, photodynamic therapy and drug and gene delivery, summarized in several comprehensive reviews.
+Functionalized fullerenes have been researched extensively for several potential biomedical applications including high-performance MRI contrast agents, X-ray imaging contrast agents, photodynamic therapy for tumor treatment, and drug and gene delivery.

-Tumor research

-While past cancer research has involved radiation therapy, photodynamic therapy is important to study because breakthroughs in treatments for tumor cells will give more options to patients with different conditions.
-Recent experiments using HeLa cells in cancer research involves the development of new photosensitizers with increased ability to be absorbed by cancer cells and still trigger cell death.
-It is also important that a new photosensitizer does not stay in the body for a long time to prevent unwanted cell damage.